AT-Education/behavioral-interview/README.md

 **Reflection:** I learned the importance of anticipating and addressing external factors that could impact a project's delivery.
 By maintaining open communication, developing contingency plans, and fostering a culture of problem-solving, I was able to overcome significant challenges and ensure the project's success.

 *[Back](#questions)*

 ---

+## Q. How do you handle employee retentions

+There are several ways to employ in order to retain an employee:

+- Recognition
+- Provide career path and growth plan
+- Offer benefit package - cash or kind
+- Offer training
+- Offer support
+- Offer better assignment
+- Try to provide work-life balance
+- public appreciation

+---